rwieruch/blog_robinwieruch_content/blog/react-pass-props-to-component/index.md

 export default App;
 ```

 Over time, there will be more and more props that we want to pass to the button and therefore the Button component's function signature will grow in size.
 We could continue doing it this way, being explicit about every prop the Button component receives.
-However, could also use JavaScript's rest parameter which collects all the remaining properties from an object which didn't get destructured:
+However, could also use JavaScript's rest destructuring which collects all the remaining properties from an object which didn't get destructured:

 ```javascript{1-2}
 const Button = ({ label, onClick, ...others }) => (